wiklish/wiklish/bwr/posts/voting.md

 > I've ignored actual election procedures here (primarily the electoral college), because they make it more complicated, and I suspect that the results are more likely to be wrong for unrelated reasons.
 If you think I'm wrong about this, let me know how to correct the model.

 ## The probability of changing the outcome of the presidential election
-Let's call the chance of my vote changing the outcome of the election P(c).
-P(c) is the same as the probability that, without my vote, the election would have been tied.

-### How likely is it that an election will be tied?

-We can call my subjective credence that my candidate will win $P(w)$.
 PredictWise has an estimate of prediction markets' subjective probability of this; It's likely to move further from $50\%$ as the election gets closer.
-I'll assume that I don't have any insider knowledge about $P(w)$, so I'll adopt the prediction market's estimate as $P(w)$.
+I'll assume that I don't have any insider knowledge that isn't reflected in the markets, so I'll adopt the prediction market's estimate as my subjective credence that my candidate will win.

 We need to choose a probability distribution over the possible spreads in the election, to determine the probability that the spread is 0 (meaning a tie).
 If I'm doing probability right, and I'm probably not, this seems to be described well by a binomial distribution with $n = \text{the number of people who will vote}$, and $p$ chosen such that the right proportion of the probability mass is on either side of 0, to satisfy the prediction markets.
 That is, if PredictWise thinks there's a 10% chance of the election being won by person A, and a 90% chance of it being won by person B, and there are only ten voters, we should choose approximately p = 0.27 that a given voter will choose person A. In this case, the probability of a tie is about 0.075.